Here’s a Few Scriptural Clues:

 She also had a God-given ability to see clearly what was happening in the spiritual realm.

 No one sought her opinion or advice about anything.
 In fact, she was frequently ignored by everyone, until one day she started “acting up.”

 That’s when the man started to strike her with his stick..

 We don’t know her name—the Bible doesn’t tell us.
 Yet her story is famous.
 We all know it—many of us first heard about her and the mean man she saved in Sunday school.

 Give yourself a minute and think hard; who is she?

 Her story is found in Numbers 22:22-34.
 It’s the tale of God’s wayward prophet Balaam and his female donkey.

 I believe Balaam’s supernatural experience while riding his donkey filled him with a strong and sudden fear of God.
-He had a bad case of greed, but the Lord almost provided an abrupt “permanent cure.”
+He had a bad case of greed.
+The Lord almost provided an abrupt “permanent cure.”

 Each time her master beat her to get her back “under control.”